-Also, different SATA ports on your motherboard may conform to different SATA version.
-For instance, in the motherboard above, the white SATA ports conform to version 3.0 whereas the blues ones conform to version 2.0.
+Also, different SATA ports on your motherboard may conform to different SATA versions.
+For instance, in the motherboard above, the white SATA ports conform to version 3.0, whereas the blue ones conform to version 2.0.

 How Do You Install SATA Cables?

-Installing SATA DATA cables is fairly straight forward.
-Since both connectors on either end are identical you can use either either end on hard drive or on the motherboard.
+Installing SATA DATA cables is fairly straightforward.
+Since both connectors on either end are identical, you can use either end on a hard drive or the motherboard.

-Make sure to also connect the SATA power cable coming from the power supply unit to the hard drive.
+Ensure also to connect the SATA power cable from the power supply unit to the hard drive.